-Built-in → Card Copies all files from built-in camera memory to a memory This option copies all the files in built-in camera memory It cannot be used to copy a single file.
+Built-in → Card Copies all files from built-in camera memory to a memory card.
+This option copies all the files in built-in camera memory.
+It cannot be used to copy a single file.
 Card → Built-in Copies a single file on the memory card to camera built-in camera memory.
 Files are copied to the folder in built-in memory whose name has the largest serial number.
-1 Use [◀] and [▶] to select the file you want to copy.
-2 Use [▲] and [▼] to select "Copy" and then press [SET].
+1 Press [SET] towards [◀] or [▶] to select the file you want to copy.
+2 Press [SET] towards [▲] or [▼] to select "Copy" and then press [SET].